 Once you’ve figured that out, it’s time to start the troubleshooting.

 - First, check all the fuses and see if any have blown or not.
 Also, try to find out if there is any disconnected or loose wiring.

 - Make sure the batteries are charged completely.
 And if possible, plug your RV into shore power.
+If the battery isn’t the issue, check for the disconnect switch.
 This will clear out whether the problem is the batteries or not.

 - If these tests don’t work, that means the control board may be bad.
 If that’s the case, you have to take it to a repair shop.

 - First of all, check the hydraulic hoses for leaks.
 And check the pressure of the pumps to make sure there’s enough pressure to move the slides.

 - Then, make sure the hydraulic valve is working.
 If it’s not, it could prevent fluid from getting where it needs to go.